Beatles in a Swimming Pool: The Story Behind an Iconic Photo

 But Loengard does admit that he might be warming to the photo, a little bit, as the years pass.

-“Recently,” he says, “after coloring the photograph myself and playing around with it on my computer, I felt — for the first time — that Donovan made the wrong call.
+“Recently,” he says, “after coloring the photograph myself and playing around with it on my computer, I felt—for the first time, really—that Donovan made the wrong call.
 It could have been a strong cover, even if it’s not a great picture.”

 “Harry Benson, of course, took a remarkable picture of the Beatles around the same time,” Loengard says, seemingly eager to point out a Beatles photo that he feels warrants the attention it’s received over the decades.
 “The one where they’re having a pillow fight in a hotel room.
 That is a very, very well-made photograph.”